DSW Program Committee and Core Faculty

 Jennifer Manuel, PhD, LMSW

-Dr. Jennifer Manuel is Associate Professor of Social Work at NYU Silver and Faculty Affiliate at the Center for Drug Use and HIV Research.
-She is on the Editorial Review Board of the Journal of Social Work Practice in the Addictions.
-She was recently awarded a NIDA Mentored Research Scientist Development Award (K01) to adapt and pilot test an assertive outreach and linkage program, Critical Time Intervention.
+Dr. Jennifer Manuel is an Associate Professor of Social Work at NYU Silver and Faculty Affiliate at the Center for Drug Use and HIV Research.
+She was recently awarded a NIDA Mentored Research Scientist Development Award (K01) to adapt and pilot test an assertive outreach and linkage program, Critical Time Intervention, for individuals with co-occurring substance use and mental health needs following residential substance abuse treatment.

 Judith Siegel, PhD, LCSW